mja65/Emu68-Imager/docs/instructions.md

 You can put any files you want there and they will be copied to the SD card into the Work: partition.
 The Imager tool will check the sizes if they fit and will warn you if there is not enough space.

+## Selecting Screen mode of the HDMI output

+The output of your raspberryPi stays fixed from the boot and the same resolution is used by the RTG driver on the Amiga.
+The resolution that you pick from the Screen Mode preferences is then stretched/shrinked to the resolution you picked for the RaspberryPi.
+In the Settings group you can select one of the pre-defined resolutions or let it be Automatically selected by the Pi on boot.
+If you want to change it later you can edit the config.txt file on fat32 partition accordingly.

+## Configuring WiFi

+Imager lets you configure WiFi driver of Emu68 (wifipi.device) before the Workbench is started.
+You need to enter the SSID (name) of your WiFi endpoint and the Password for it.
+Both are in the `Wifi Settings` section.
+You can change them later on by using the **Wifi Config** icon in the **Pistorm** folder on your Workbench partition.

+## Options

+Option **Set disk up only.
+Do not install packages.** will not install anything on the Workbench partition, it will only create the partitions and format them.

+Option **Do not write to disk.
+Produce image file only.** will create an .IMG file on your drive (in folder "Working Folder/Output Files") and will not write anything to the SD card.
+You can write the .IMG file to the SD card later with any image writing program.

+## Space Requirements

+In this section you can always see how much space is required on your disk for the temporary files that are created when creating the image.
+You can also see how much space is required on the Work: partition for any addiitonal files you want to write to it.

 ---